pribala/Bamazon/README.md

 When a supervisor selects View Product Sales by Department, the app     displays a summarized table in their terminal/bash window.

 The total_profit column is calculated on the fly using the difference    between over_head_costs and product_sales.
+A negative value indicates sales is less than overhead costs indicating a loss.

 ### Installation